jelford/activesoup/README.rst

 Usage examples
 --------------

-Log into a website, and download a CSV file that's access-protected:
+In the example below, we'll load a page with a simple form, enumerate the fields, and make a submission:

 .. code-block:: python